Juneteenth Celebration of Freedom & Resilience

 Join us for this family-friendly Juneteenth event featuring live music by Harmony, student musical performances, light refreshments, and student artwork exploring the theme of freedom and resilience.

 Join us for this year's Juneteenth celebration, Freedom and Resilience, on Thursday, June 18 from 7:00–9:00 pm at Jeffrey Mansion.
-Hosted by the library in partnership with the City of Bexley, Bexley Community Foundation, Bexley Minority Parent Alliance, OneBexley and other local organizations, this family-friendly evening will feature live music by Harmony, student musical performances, light refreshments, and student artwork exploring the theme of freedom and resilience.
+Hosted by the library in partnership with the City of Bexley, Bexley Community Foundation, Bexley Minority Parent Alliance, OneBexley and other local organizations, this family-friendly evening will feature live music by Harmony, light refreshments, and student musical performances and artistic expressions, exploring the theme of freedom and resilience.

 Bexley Public Library was founded in 1924 and first housed in Bexley High School, now Montrose Elementary School.
 The present building opened in 1929 and was designed by architects O.C.
 Miller and R.R.
 Reeves who drew upon French and Italian architecture from the 17th century for the design.